 Top goalscorer: Silvio Piola (149)

-The next couple of decades didn't yield much success for SS Lazio.
-Their first trophy came in 1958 (Coppa Italia), but it didn't stop the club getting relegated to the second division only three years later.
+After some decades that didn't yield much success for SS Lazio, their first trophy came in 1958 (Coppa Italia).
+Yet, it didn't stop the club getting relegated to the second division only three years later.
 After a string of mediocre finishes in both Serie A and Serie B, Lazio managed to form a solid team led by Giuseppe Wilson and win their first Scudetto in 1974.

 In 1980, Lazio was relegated to the second division as punishment for their part in the Totonero scandal.
 The club remained on the margins until the arrival of Sergio Cragnotti in 1992.
 The new owner turned a new leaf and started investing into famous players like Juan Sebastian Veron, Christian Vieri and Hernan Crespo, whose $52 million signing broke the world transfer record.